Supervised and Unsupervised learning

-Supervised learning as the name indicates the presence of a supervisor as a teacher.
-Basically supervised learning is a learning in which we teach or train the machine using data which is well labeled that means some data is already tagged with the correct answer.
-After that, the machine is provided with a new set of examples(data) so that supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.
+Supervised learning, as the name indicates, has the presence of a supervisor as a teacher.
+Basically supervised learning is when we teach or train the machine using data that is well labeled.
+Which means some data is already tagged with the correct answer.
+After that, the machine is provided with a new set of examples(data) so that the supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.

 For instance, suppose you are given a basket filled with different kinds of fruits.
 Now the first step is to train the machine with all different fruits one by one like this:

-- If shape of object is rounded and depression at top having color Red then it will be labeled as –Apple.
+- If the shape of the object is rounded and has a depression at the top, is red in color, then it will be labeled as –Apple.

-- If shape of object is long curving cylinder having color Green-Yellow then it will be labeled as –Banana.
+- If the shape of the object is a long curving cylinder having Green-Yellow color, then it will be labeled as –Banana.

-Now suppose after training the data, you have given a new separate fruit say Banana from basket and asked to identify it.
+Now suppose after training the data, you have given a new separate fruit, say Banana from the basket, and asked to identify it.

 Supervised learning classified into two categories of algorithms:

 - Classification: A classification problem is when the output variable is a category, such as “Red” or “blue” or “disease” and “no disease”.